luna-squiggles/blog/_posts/2025-01-22-Ways-of-Seeing-1.md

 ---
 layout: post
 title: "Ways of Seeing: Part 1"
-description: My synopsis and thoughts on the first essay in John Berger’s *Ways of Seeing*.
+description: "My synopsis and thoughts on the first essay in John Berger’s *Ways of Seeing*".
-summary: My synopsis and thoughts on the first essay in John Berger’s *Ways of Seeing*.
+summary: "My synopsis and thoughts on the first essay in John Berger’s *Ways of Seeing*".
 tags: [essays, books, all posts]
 show_on_homepage: true
 ---